Bruce “B” Hellerstein and his wife Judy Frieman at the 2019 World Series in Washington D.C.

-Creator and Curator of National Ballpark Museum
+President, Curator, and Founder of the National Ballpark Museum

 “B” is not only short for my name, Bruce Hellerstein, but also stands for “B’s” blessings.
-I count my lucky stars every day, to have such great health, family and friend, as well as my own CPA firm, which is housed next to the Museum.
+I count my lucky stars every day, to have such great health, family and friends, as well as my own CPA firm, which is housed next to the Museum.
 I began my accounting career after graduating from the University of Denver and took a path of specializing in Estate, Gift and Trust (EGT) taxation and planning.
 Combined with my love and passion of baseball and knowledge of Estate, Gift and Trust, this led to the creation our family’s living legacy, National Ballpark Museum, a 501(c)(3) non-profit organization.

 Well, how did my love affair with baseball and ballparks all start?
 I remember back in second grade in a show and tell class, a girl named Carol shared her experience of going to a Denver Bears game at Bears Stadium.
 That moment was the very first time in my life that I was exposed to baseball.
 I was driven to see the Bears at Bears Stadium and insisted that my parents take me to a game.
 My first and lasting memory of that experience was seeing “Bears Stadium” written on the back of the centerfield fence when approaching the ballpark from the highway.
 I was forever hooked on baseball and ballparks!
 Nobody ever really took me to a ballgame, rather I took them, as far back as I can remember.
 The only difference today is that I’ve added the Museum as part of my tour.